Investigating psychology 2

 In Block 3, you'll begin with the basic biological processes at birth and move through the lifespan to learn about developmental approaches to psychology.

-The module is designed to highlight work that crosses the boundaries between the four core areas; for example, by employing concepts or methods developed in one area of research to help us understand psychological problems that have been mainly studied in another.
+The module is designed to highlight work that crosses the boundaries between the four core areas, for example, by employing concepts or methods developed in one area of research to help us understand psychological problems that have been mainly studied in another.

 You'll also learn how to design and conduct your own research, covering a number of different methods for gathering and analysing evidence on psychological processes.
 This module builds on the methods, knowledge and skills that you gained from the OU level 1 psychology modules.
 It will also prepare you for your independent project work in the OU level 3 module Investigating psychology 3 (DE300).
-Your understanding of various research methods will be widened, and have opportunities to further develop your skills.
+Your understanding of various research methods will be widened, and you'll have opportunities to further develop your skills.
 There will be a strong focus on practical methods, including various approaches to data collection as well as analysis (e.g. using statistical software).

 You'll conduct and write up two mini projects which will develop and assess your quantitative and qualitative research skills in experimental and text-based research methods.
 You will also be assessed through two interactive computer-marked assignments (iCMAs), a report that applies psychology to a real-world problem and an integrative essay.
 The module finishes with a partly seen examination.